 Levels

-Reserved matters applications for each phase or part of the development hereby permitted shall include details of the finished floor levels of all buildings and the finished ground levels of the site, in relation to existing site levels of surrounding property.
+Reserved matters applications for each phase or individual plot within a phase shall include details of the finished floor levels of all buildings and the finished ground levels of the site, in relation to existing site levels of surrounding property.
 The development shall thereafter be carried out in accordance with the approved levels.

 Reason: To ensure that construction is carried out at suitable levels having regard to drainage, access, the appearance of the development and the amenities of neighbouring properties in accordance with Policies D3 and D5 of Milton Keynes adopted Plan: MK (2019).